 - The rule eliminates a category of waters previously protected known as “adjacent waters,” which were defined based on their distance from other jurisdictional waters;

 - The rule no longer provides for certain wetlands and waterbodies to be covered if they are determined, on a case-by-case basis, to not have a “significant nexus” (chemically, physically or biologically) to jurisdictional waters, which was part of a previous standard established by the Supreme Court.

 Scientific advisers, including those appointed by the Trump Administration, have made clear that the rule is inconsistent with the best science on the connectivity of waters.

-First, the rule is slated to take effect 60 days after its publication in the federal register (which hasn’t happened as of publication of this post, but is likely soon).
 The bottom line is, due to the ambiguity in this new rule, there will be confusion for states and other permitting agencies and those seeking permits as to how to proceed.
 Legal challenges to the rule are also anticipated, meaning that the rule may be stopped from taking effect in some or all places.
 We will all have to stay tuned for what this ultimately means for our waters.
 We will be sure to provide you with regular updates.
 In the meantime, if your state or tribe move forward with developing new rules or permitting processes in response to the rule or you know of specific waters that will no longer be protected, let us know and we will add it to the information we track.